-For qualitative discussion surrounding our credit-risk-management policies, procedures, and practices, refer to the Risk Management section within MD&A in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020, and our Annual Report on Form 10-K for the year ended December 31, 2019.
+For qualitative discussion surrounding our credit-risk-management policies, procedures, and practices, refer to the Risk Management section within MD&A in our Quarterly Report on Form 10-Q for the three months ended March 31, 2021, and our Annual Report on Form 10-K for the year ended December 31, 2020.

-For a description of our accounting policies for (i) determining past due or delinquency status, (ii) placing loans on nonaccrual status, (iii) returning loans to accrual status, (iv) identifying impaired loans, (v) estimating our allowance for loan and lease losses, and (vi) charging-off uncollectible amounts, refer to the section titled Significant Accounting Policies within Note 1 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2019.
+For a description of our accounting policies for (i) determining past due or delinquency status, (ii) placing loans on nonaccrual status, (iii) returning loans to accrual status, (iv) estimating our allowance for loan and lease losses, and (v) charging-off uncollectible amounts, refer to the section titled Significant Accounting Policies within Note 1 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2020.